pan-eu/query-telegram-channel/README.md

-# provides python functions for operations on Telegram channels and csv files
+# python functions for operations on Telegram channels and csv files
 telegram modules - 2019 Telgram API base.
 Current API implementation may be different

 # Authenticates into telegram and fetch list of groups where you are part of, and extract member info